tartabit/compact-binary-protocol/protocol.md

 - Transaction ID: 2 bytes (uint16, big-endian)
     - Sequence number for matching requests and acknowledgments.
 Wraps modulo 65536.
 - Device ID: variable (packed BCD), prefixed by a 1-byte length
-    - Encoding: decimal digits packed two per byte, low nibble = first digit, high nibble = second digit.
-If the number of digits is odd (e.g., 15), prepend a leading 0 nibble to make an even number of nibbles (example below).
+    - Encoding: decimal digits packed two per byte, high nibble = first digit, low nibble = second digit.
+If the number of digits is odd (e.g., 15), prepend a leading 0 nibble to make an even number of nibbles.
-    - Example: "358419511056392" -> 03 58 41 95 11 05 63 92 (8 bytes of packed BCD).
+    - Example: IMEI "358419511056392" would be encoded as 8 packed BCD bytes; the length prefix would therefore be 0x08.
 - Timestamp: 4 bytes (uint32, big-endian)
     - Unix time (seconds since epoch) indicating when the packet was generated on the device.